Skip to Main Content

 Critical/evaluative annotated bibliographies include all the elements of a summative annotated bibliography, but they also offer an analysis of the work cited.
 The analysis might include:

-• show how the work may or may not be useful for a particular field of study or audience.
+• Analysis of how the work may or may not be useful for a particular field of study or audience;

 Samples of annotated bibliographies